xcart/xcart-docs/_pages/kb_en/modules/color_swatches.md

 To import color swatches using existing global product attributes, you will need to use the basic CSV file format described in {% link "CSV import: Classes & Attributes" ref_qTbDu6Ov %} with the field **swatches** added to the file.

-To import color swatches using existing product-specific attributes, you will need to use the basic CSV file format described in {% link "CSV import: Product attribute values" ref_Z7XdREZl %} with the field **swatch** added to the file.
+To import color swatches using existing product-specific attributes, you will need to use the basic CSV file format described in {% link "CSV import: Product Attribute Values" ref_Z7XdREZl %} with the field **swatch** added to the file.